brewingcode/ember-google-publisher-tags/README.md

 * `refresh=N`: Refresh the ad after `N` seconds.
 Each refresh also increments the `refreshCount` property, which might be useful.

+* `shouldWatchViewport=false`: Turn off checks for ad in view, if using tons of ads slows down your page.

 * `placement=N`: Differentiate ads that use the same `adId` on a single page.
 For example, one ad might be `placement="upper right"`, while another might be `placement="lower left"`.